Royal Burgh of Linlithgow

 Civic Insignia Sculpture Project

-Working with the Linlithgow Town Centre BID and the Linlithgow & Linlithgow Bridge Town Management Group, Linlithgow Burgh Trust, through its newly-formed Public Art Committee, is promoting the installation of two bronze sculptures based on Linlithgow's two traditional civic insignia of the 'Black Bitch' and 'St Michael and the Dragon', as depicted on the town's ancient burgh seal and coats of arms.
+Working with the Linlithgow Town Centre BID and the Linlithgow & Linlithgow Bridge Town Management Group, Linlithgow Burgh Trust, through its newly-formed Public Art Committee, is promoting the installation of two bronze sculptures based on Linlithgow's two traditional civic insignia of the 'Black Bitch' and 'St Michael and the Dragon', as depicted on the town's ancient burgh seal (left and right above) and coats of arms.